osmandapp/web/main/docs/user/plugins/weather.md

 <InfoIncompleteArticle/>

-The Weather Plugin provides an hourly forecast for 7 days ahead directly on the OsmAnd map.
-Weather information can also be downloaded for the online use.

 :::tip NOTE
 The Weather plugin is a paid feature of the OsmAnd app.
 :::

+The Weather Plugin provides an hourly forecast for 7 days ahead directly on the OsmAnd map.
+Weather information can also be downloaded for the online use.

 ## Overview

 Interactive Weather map layers of The OsmAnd app allow you to monitor the temperature, air pressure, cloud coverage, wind speed and precipitation in your city or any other location on an interactive global map.
 The Weather plugin can also display weather forecast for 7 days, even offline.
-The data source for the Weather plugin is the [Global Forecasting System](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast) run by the United States' National Weather Service (NWS).
+The data source for the Weather plugin is the [Global Forecasting System](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast) run by the United States National Weather Service (NWS).

 ## Setup